mozillascience/studyGroupLessons/README.md

  - Meet once or twice a month
  - Meetings should be at *most* one hour long
  - Grab a room in your department and welcome everyone to join in (no experience necessary!)
+ - Have one person lead the participants through some examples of using the tool of the day.

 ### What is a Study Group Lesson Like?